 Zinc-carbon cell batteries are widely used in many applications, e.g.; toys, remote control, radio, camera.
-Because the battery waste increases year by year, the disposed batteries on the landfill can change the water's pH and release of metal (Zn, Pb, Hg) into the ambient air [7].
+Because the battery waste increases year by year, the disposed batteries on the landfill can change the water's pH and repease of metal (Zn, Pb, Hg) into the ambient air [7].
 Recycle of the components of battery waste will contribute to the improvement of the environmental quality.
 Zinc-carbon battery is a disposable battery in which a carbon rod inserted into an electronic conductor with inert properties.
 The carbon rod is a good electronic conductor with inert properties [8].
-Carbon rods can be used as graphene oxide biogas desulfurizer [9-11].
+Carbon rods can be used as graphing on order big as desulfurizer [9-11].